Tuvalu entry requirements for Serbia passport holders

 No transit visa needed

-Serbia passport holders transiting through Funafuti International Airport do not need a transit visa if staying airside and departing within 24 hours.
+Serbian citizens transiting through Funafuti International Airport (FUN) do not require a visa if staying airside and continuing within 24 hours.

 Airside transitAllowed up to 24h